PrefectHQ/prefect-aws/docs/ecs_guide.md

   prefect_worker -->|polls| default_workqueue
   prefect_workpool -->|configures| fr_task_definition
 ```
-### Why Use ECS for Flow Execution?
+## Why use ECS for flow execution?

 ECS (Elastic Container Service) tasks are a good option for executing Prefect 2 flow runs for several reasons:

 1. **Scalability**: ECS scales your infrastructure in response to demand, effectively managing Prefect flow runs.
-It automatically administers container distribution across multiple instances based on demand.
+ECS automatically administers container distribution across multiple instances based on demand.
 1. **Flexibility**: ECS lets you choose between AWS Fargate and Amazon EC2 for container operation.
-Fargate abstracts the underlying infrastructure, while EC2 offers additonal control over instance management and configuration.
+Fargate abstracts the underlying infrastructure, while EC2 can start faster and offers additonal control over instance management and configuration.
 1. **AWS Integration**: Connect with other AWS services, such as AWS IAM and CloudWatch.
 1. **Containerization**: ECS supports Docker containers and offers managed execution.
 Containerization encourages reproducable deployments.

-!!! tip "ECS Tasks != Prefect Tasks"
+!!! tip "ECS tasks != Prefect tasks"
     An ECS Task is **not** the same thing as a Prefect task.
 ECS tasks are run as part of an ECS Cluster, they launch containers as defined in the ECS Task definition.
 An [*ECS task definition*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is the blueprint for the ECS task.
 It describes which Docker containers to run and what you want to have happen inside these containers.

-### ECS in Prefect
+## ECS in Prefect

-The ECS task running the Prefect worker should be an [*ECS service*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html), given its long-running nature and need for auto-recovery in case of abrupt stops.
+The ECS task running the Prefect worker should be an [*ECS service*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html), given its long-running nature and need for auto-recovery in case of failure.
 ECS services seek to maintain the requested number of tasks.
-An ECS service automatically replaces any task that fail, which is ideal for managing long-term processes such as Prefect workers.
+An ECS service automatically replaces any task that fails, which is ideal for managing a long-running process such as a Prefect worker.

-ECS Tasks are temporary instances of an ECS Task Definition.
-ECS Tasks launch containers as specified in the task definition until the containers are stopped or exit.
-This setup is ideal for ephemeral processes such as Prefect Flow Runs.
+An ECS task definition creates ECS tasks.
+ECS tasks launch containers as specified in the task definition until the number of containers is met.
+This setup is ideal for ephemeral processes such as a Prefect flow run.

+Once the flow run completes, the ECS containers are spun down to a single container that runs the Prefect worker.
+This worker continues polling for work from the Prefect work pool.

-When a Prefect flow is scheduled to run it goes into a Prefect work pool.
-Work pools are typed by infrastructure.
+When a Prefect [flow](https://docs.prefect.io/latest/concepts/flows/) is scheduled to run, that information is sent to the Prefect work pool specified in the flow's [deployment](https://docs.prefect.io/latest/concepts/deployments).
+[Work pools](https://docs.prefect.io/latest/concepts/work-pools/?h=work#work-pool-overview) are typed according to the infrastructure the flow will run on.
 The ECS work pool type is used with ECS.
-The Prefect worker looking for work will have a matching ECS worker type.
+The Prefect [worker](https://docs.prefect.io/latest/concepts/work-pools/#worker-types) polling the work pool for work will have a matching ECS type.

-When the ECS worker finds a scheduled flow run in its ECS work pool, it spins up the requested infrastructure on AWS ECS.
-The worker knows to build a task definition for each flow run based on its configuration, unless you pass a Task Definition ARN to the Work Pool instead.
+When the ECS worker finds a scheduled flow run in the ECS work pool it is polling, it spins up the specified infrastructure on AWS ECS.
+The worker knows to build an ECS task definition for each flow run based on the configuration specified in the work pool.

-TK - could really use a flow chart here
+If you specify a task definition [ARN (Amazon Resource Name)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) in the work pool, the worker will use that ARN when spinning up the EC2 instance, rather than creating a new ECS Fargate container.

 You can use either EC2 or Fargate as the capacity provider.

-Fargate simplifies initiation and provides containeriation, but lengthens infrastructure setup time for each flow run.
+Fargate simplifies initiation and provides containerization, but lengthens infrastructure setup time for each flow run.
 Using EC2 for the ECS cluster can reduce setup time.
+In this example, we will show how to ue Fargate.
 <hr>

 !!! tip
-    If you prefer IaC check out this [terraform module](https://github.com/PrefectHQ/prefect-recipes/tree/main/devops/infrastructure-as-code/aws/tf-prefect2-ecs-worker) to provision an ECS cluster with a worker.
+    If you prefer IaC (Infrastructure as Code) check out this [terraform module](https://github.com/PrefectHQ/prefect-recipes/tree/main/devops/infrastructure-as-code/aws/tf-prefect2-ecs-worker) to provision an ECS cluster with a worker.

-## **How to Get Started**

-#### Prerequisites
+## Prerequisites
 Before you begin, make sure you have:

 - An AWS account with permissions to create ECS services and IAM roles.
 - The AWS CLI installed on your local machine.
 You can [download it from the AWS website](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 - An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) to host both the worker and the flow runs it submits.
-- A VPC configured for your ECS tasks, especially important to have this if you are choosing to use AWS Fargate as the ECS capacity provider.
+- A [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) configured for your ECS tasks.
+A VPC is a good idea if using EC2 and required if using Fargate.
+TK is this true?

-### Setting Up an ECS Work Pool
+## Step 1: Set Up an ECS work pool
-Before setting up the worker, you'll want to create a bare-bones [Work Pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) with type ECS so that you have something for the worker to pull from.
+Before setting up the worker, create a simple [work pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) of type ECS for the worker to pull work from.

-Using the Prefect CLI:
+Create a work pool from the Prefect UI or CLI:

 `prefect work-pool create --type ecs my-ecs-pool`

 Configure the VPC and ECS Cluster for your Work Pool via the UI:
 ![VPC](img/VPC_UI.png)

-Configuring any custom fields is easiest from the UI.
+Configuring custom fields is easiest from the UI.

 ![ECSCluster](img/ECSCluster_UI.png)